isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2011-11-21-Oral-Answer-by-Minister-for-Foreign-Affairs-and-Law-Mr-K-Shanmugam-to-Parliamentary-Questions-on-Licensed-Moneylenders.md

 ---
-layout: post
-title: Oral Answer by Minister for Foreign Affairs and Law, Mr K Shanmugam, to Parliamentary Questions on Licensed Moneylenders
+title: 'Oral Answer by Minister for Foreign Affairs and Law, Mr K Shanmugam, to Parliamentary Questions on Licensed Moneylenders'
-date:   2011-11-21
+date: 2011-11-21T00:00:00.000Z
 permalink: /news/parliamentary-speeches/oral-answer-by-minister-for-foreign-affairs-and-law-mr-k-shanmugam-to-parliamentary-question-on

 ---

 21 Nov 2011 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)